philipmorrisintl/RPackUtils/README.md

 **RPackUtils** currently supports the following repository types:
 * JFrog Artifactory with the directive *artifactory_repos*
 * Any R environment with *renvironment_repos*
-* Any repository on your local filesystem, like a folder with *local_repos*
+* Any repository on your local file system, like a folder with *local_repos*

 ```
 # [REPO_TYPE]_repos = [list of names]